sovinaP/Macro-Tracker/README.md

 - **Daily food log** — search 300,000+ foods via the USDA FoodData Central API, with serving size and unit selection
 - **Macro tracking** — calories, protein, carbs, fat, and fiber with live progress bars
+- **Micronutrient drawers** — tap a macro card to expand a detailed micronutrient breakdown directly under the progress bar, with automatic live updates from the food log
+- **Micronutrient refresh** — use the Refresh micros button in the footer to rescan the day and backfill older entries with nutrient data
 - **Custom saved foods** — save any food as a personal chip for one-tap relogging; delete individually or clear all
 - **Goal Wizard** — calculate your TDEE using Mifflin-St Jeor or Katch-McArdle, then set targets for cut, maintain, or bulk
 - **Manual targets** — override with your own calorie and macro goals anytime